The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Jenny Reardon

-Founding Director and Co-Director, Science & Justice Research Center, Professor of Sociology, UC Santa Cruz
+Founding Director, Science & Justice Research Center, Professor of Sociology, UC Santa Cruz

 Science & Justice Leadership Team